Elan Language Reference

 Testing Float values

-When testing Float values it is recommend that you always use the round function to round the computed result to a fixed number of decimal places.
+When testing Float values it is recommend that you use the round method to round the computed result to a fixed number of decimal places.
 This avoids rounding errors and is easier to read.
 For example:

 +test round()optional description assert sqrt(2).round(3)computed value is 1.414expected value pass end test